-Thankfully, Kinsta avails the whole set of data centers to pretty much all the subscription levels- from the cheapest Starter package to the most advanced Enterprise-level users.
+Thankfully, Kinsta hosting service avails the whole set of data centers to pretty much all the subscription levels- from the cheapest Starter package to the most advanced Enterprise-level users.

-Another notable thing about leveraging Google Cloud is the use of LXD managed hosts and orchestrated LXC software containers for all websites.
-So, forget about traditional dedicated, VPS or shared infrastructure.
+Another notable thing about leveraging the Google Cloud platform is the use of LXD managed hosts and orchestrated LXC software containers for all websites.
+So, forget about traditional dedicated, VPS or shared hosting infrastructure.

 Kinsta basically capitalizes on that to isolate your site and house it in its own special container.
 As a result, your site ends up utilizing its own set of resources without sharing them with other hosted websites.